sychen23/sychen23/README.md

 ## Hello! 👋

-I'm a software developer and a passionate learner.
-I love to create and solve problems.
+I'm a software engineer and a passionate learner.
+I love to create software and solve problems.
 Check out my latest projects and let me know what you think.

 ### A joke for you: